NTC Grad receives Princeton in Latin America Fellowship

 Throughout the application process, Darbhi was encouraged to reflect on the work he has completed so far.
 Receiving the award affirmed his future educational and professional goals.

-“Earning this fellowship feels like the cumulation of my efforts and experiences over the past few years.
-The fellowship will also help me refine my specific research interests and contribute to scientific publications, preparing me for the PhD I plan to pursue in coming years.”
+“Earning this fellowship feels like the culmination of my efforts over the past few years.
+This experience will help me refine my specific research interests and contribute to scientific publications, preparing me for the PhD I plan to pursue in coming years.”

 _______________________________________________________________________________